-- Storage of any materials shall not take place within 32m of any watercourses or sensitive environments. - Fuel, oil and any other hazardous substances and harmful materials shall be stored in suitable containers within adequately bunded areas (with 110% of the capacity of the volume of the container) in a dry, secure environment, with concrete or sealed flooring. - Material Safety Data Sheets shall be kept for all hazardous materials and substances and a copy of the Material Safety Data sheets shall be made available to all workers to ensure that the required safe handling and necessary precautions are taken when suing the materials. - The PC will ensure that materials storage facilities are cleaned/maintained on a regular basis, and that leaking containers are disposed of in a manner that allows no spillage onto the bare soil or surface water. - The management of such storage facilities and means of securing them shall be agreed to by the Contractor with the PC.
+- The contractor shall ensure that all materials to be moved between locations are properly secured and/or covered up during transport. - The contractor shall ensure that the pick-up and/or drop-off of materials are handled in a safe and environmentally acceptable manner as prescribed in this EMP. - The contractor shall ensure that the suppliers are aware of the conditions of this EMP when moving materials to/from the construction site. - Storage of any materials shall not take place within 32m of any watercourses or sensitive environments. - The total amount of fuel stored temporarily on site may not exceed 30m3 at any given time. - Fuel, oil and any other hazardous substances and harmful materials shall be stored in suitable containers within adequately bunded areas (with 110% of the capacity of the volume of the container) in a dry, secure environment, with concrete or sealed flooring. - Material Safety Data Sheets shall be kept for all hazardous materials and substances and a copy of the Material Safety Data sheets shall be made available to all workers to ensure that the required safe handling and necessary precautions are taken when suing the materials. - The PC will ensure that materials storage facilities are cleaned/maintained on a regular basis, and that leaking containers are disposed of in a manner that allows no spillage onto the bare soil or surface water. - The management of such storage facilities and means of securing them shall be agreed to by the Contractor with the PC.